Finnhub-Stock-API/finnhub-ruby/docs/DefaultApi.md

 Supply Chain Relationships

 <p>This endpoint provides an overall map of public companies' key customers and suppliers.
 The data offers a deeper look into a company's supply chain and how products are created.
-The data will help investors manage risk, limit exposure or generate alpha-generating ideas and trading insights.</p><p>We currently cover data for S&P500 and Nasdaq 100 companies.</p>
+The data will help investors manage risk, limit exposure or generate alpha-generating ideas and trading insights.</p>

 ### Examples